dDevusS/BomberMan/README.md

 If you want to exit from the game, don't worry, all your progress will be saved.

 ### My goals of writing this projec
-1 - recall basic java syntax;
+1 - recall basic java syntax
-2 - improve skills of coding;
+2 - improve skills of coding
-3 - find out how to work with Git;
+3 - find out how to work with Git